paduanton/news-feed-ui/README.md

 And that's it!

-To view your application, go to http://localhost:3000/ on your browser.
+To view your application, go to http://localhost:3000/ on your web browser.

 ### Notes: